TechPenguineer/Github-cheat-sheet/README.md

 `git merge {branch}` Mege the current branch with the specified one

 `git log` Get a log of all commits under that branch

+# Setup & Init
+`git init` Initialize an existing directory as a Git repository

+`git clone {GIT HTTPS}` Retrieve an entire repository from a hosted location via URL